octopuscreation/unzipAR/README.md

 ## Test

 There is a script 'BundleLoader' in the scene 'bundleGenerator'.
 When you hit 'Play' it will load your generated bundle in the scene. (bundle target in the 'BundleConfig' file in 'Characters_bundles/your_bundle_name/' folder.

+## IMPORTANT

+On iOS, Sometimes your bundles won't charge because iOS has a limit on the memory usage of your phone.
+I therefore advise you to make bundles with a maximum size of 100-200 MB depending on the memory of your phone.
+This could happen only if you try to load the 3D model from your phone, The other technique is to put your bundle on a server and download it from a url.
+Memory usage is much lower